Anerak/swift-notes/SwiftNotes.md

 A constant **`class`** with a variable property doesnt need the **`mutating`** keyword with methods to change that property.

-If we want to prevent this behaviour, we need to define the property as a constant.
+If we want to prevent this behavior, we need to define the property as a constant.

 ## **`protocol`**